Start9Labs/documentation/source/misc-guides/available-services.rst

 Available Services
 ******************

-A list of currently released services for EmbassyOS.
-Links to the wrapper repository that contains advanced instructions and integration guides.
+A list of currently-available services for the Embassy.

 Bitcoin-related services
 ========================